Personalization MUST mean relevance in mobile banking appsPublished: Friday, 21st September 2018 by Matthew Tod, Head of Analytics, D4t4 Solutions Plc

 Mobile banking apps have so far been mainly functional tools that make day-to-day banking easier to do for the majority of people and less costly for the bank.
-However, the customer experience has so far been overwhelmingly standardised not personalised, and this is about to change as banking apps mature.
+However, the customer experience has so far been overwhelmingly standardized not personalized, and this is about to change as banking apps mature.

 It has taken quite some time to reach this tipping point, but the challenges of delivering a secure robust banking app that customers and the business have confidence in is not to be underestimated.

-However, part of the reason for a slow move to personalisation has been the time taken to work out what a personalised experience might actually look like and how to deliver it within the confines of a small app and the high frequency / short session engagement model that apps create.
+However, part of the reason for a slow move to personalization has been the time taken to work out what a personalized experience might actually look like and how to deliver it within the confines of a small app and the high frequency / short session engagement model that apps create.

 Today mobile banking apps do carry offers that are tailored to the individual, but are not necessarily relevant to the individual.
 The image below is typical of this genre:

 It now looks like the answer has been discovered judging by the trends we are seeing.
 The solution appears to be to focus on relevance rather than pushing multiple offers at an individual.
 The use of behavioral data, collected from multiple channels, coupled with existing purchase probability models enables the selection of the most relevant promotion or piece of content for inclusion in the app experience.